yihui/yihui.org/content/pkg-printr.md

 document formats, including `*.Rnw` (R + LaTeX), `*.Rmd` (R Markdown), and `*.Rhtml` (R + HTML) files, etc.

-You can find the package source on [Github](https://github.com/yihui/printr), and you are welcome to contribute code via pull requests, or file feature requests and bug reports via [Github issues](https://github.com/yihui/printr/issues).
+You can find the package source as well as installation instructions on [Github](https://github.com/yihui/printr), and you are welcome to contribute code via pull requests, or file feature requests and bug reports via [Github issues](https://github.com/yihui/printr/issues).